 Truckload brokerage experts and logistics journalists have been going back and forth on the question for years.

 One thing everyone agrees on: drivers are indispensable to our lifestyle.
 They keep food, clothes, medicine, books, gadgets, and almost anything else you can name, on our shelves.

 To bring research-backed insights into this important conversation, Coyote Logistics teamed up with Emsi, a leading labor market research firm, combining labor market data with on-the-ground expertise from logistics leaders.

-This original research study — covered in the Journal of Commerce, Logistics Management, Transport Topics, and more — examines the extent and shape of the commercial trucking shortage, the complications from the pandemic, and the possible steps toward solutions that benefit truckers and businesses alike.
+This original research study — cited in CSCMP's State of Logistics Report, Journal of Commerce, Logistics Management, Transport Topics, and more — examines the extent and shape of the commercial trucking shortage, the complications from the pandemic, and the possible steps toward solutions that benefit truckers and businesses alike.

 - Size of the labor market for CDL drivers, including light-duty and heavy-duty

 - Analysis of competing labor markets, including warehousing

 - Number of job postings required to hire a driver

 - How COVID-19 has impacted the driver shortage

 - Key challenges to hiring and retaining drivers